Local limit theorem for directed polymers beyond the $L^2$-phase: Introduction

 where $P^{\otimes 2,x,y}_{0,n}$ is the law of two independent random walk bridges $(X_k)_{k=0,\dots n}$ and $(X_k')_{k=0,\dots,n}$ and $B$ is an event adapted to their common sigma field.

-To prove a local limit theorem in $L^2$-weak disorder, one can verify by explicit calculations that the second moment of $A_k$ decays exponentially fast, hence it suffices to consider the first $O(\log n)$ terms.
+To prove a moment bound for $W_{0,n}^{\beta,x,y}$ in $L^2$-weak disorder, one can verify by explicit calculations that the second moment of $A_k$ decays exponentially fast, hence it suffices to consider the first $O(\log n)$ terms.
 One can further verify that for $k=O(\log n)$, $A_k$ is dominated by the contribution from paths where all collisions between $X$ and $X'$ occur in $[0,n^{o(1)}]\cup[n-n^{o(1)},n]$.
 One can then integrate out the environment ``in the middle'' and show that the random walk bridges in the ``initial'' and ``terminal'' parts behave like simple random walks.

-This procedure does not work outside of the $L^2$-region because the second moment of $A_k$ grows exponentially and we instead work with the $p^{th}$ moment.
+This procedure does not work outside of the $L^2$-region because the second moment of $A_k$ grows exponentially and we instead work with the $p^{\operatorname{th}}$ moment.
 By writing

 we obtain a joint partition function, which we similarly decompose as $W^{\otimes 2,\beta,x,y}_{0,n}=\sum_k \widehat A_k$.
 The difference is that we group successive collisions between the two polymers together if they occur in a short time interval, so that the subscript $k$ of $\widehat A_k$ counts the number of meetings that are ``well-separated'' in time.
-Intuitively, this gives the polymers time to move away from each other after a collision, which we know is their typical behavior due to Theorem~\ref{thmx:C}(i).
+Intuitively, this gives the polymers time to move away from each other after a collision, which we know to be their typical behavior due to Theorem~\ref{thmx:B}(i).
 With this modification, we can again argue that it suffices to consider the first $O(\log n)$ terms.

 A second difference to $L^2$-weak disorder is that not all collisions occur in the initial and terminal segments.
-Instead, we show that there exists a deterministic $L$ such that there are at most $L$ large gaps between the collision times, where ``large'' means ``of order $n$''.
+Instead, we show that there exists a constant $L$ such that there are at most $L$ large gaps between the collision times, where ``large'' means ``of order $n$''.
 We can then integrate out the environment in a large gap and follow the argument from above.

-Our decomposition of the $p^{th}$-moment of the partition function is inspired by the approach in \cite[p.
+Our decomposition of the $p^{\operatorname{th}}$-moment of the partition function is inspired by the approach in \cite[p.
 108]{CC09}, and similar to that work we will often use the following sub-additive estimate,